oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/12-migrate-using-data-pump/migrate-using-data-pump.md

     -- Be sure to hit RETURN
     ```

-7. Switch to the *PURPLE* PDB and gather dictionary statistics.
+7. Switch to *PURPLE* and gather dictionary statistics.
 Oracle recommends gathering dictionary statistics immediately after an import.

     ```
     <copy>